About Me

 A Reminder:

 Currently, I am sending out emails to about 60 individuals letting them know each time that a new posting has been published on JacksPotpourri.
-Periodically, I ask that any readers of the blog who had not received an email notifying them that a new posting had been published let me know so that I might advise them of new postings in the future.
+Periodically, I ask that any readers of the blog who had not received an email notifying them that a new posting had been published to please let me know so that I might advise them of new postings in the future.
 I really would appreciate your doing that.
 Reach me at jacklippman18@gmail.com

 Thanks,